unfoldingWord/uw-content-validation/src/components/content-check-repo/DesignSpecification.md

 Processing: storage of all documents with counts added.

 1. Iterate thru the array fetching all file blobs
-2. Decode each blob to extract the content to count
+2. Decode each blob to extract the content to check
-3. Do a word count on the content
+3. Do a content check on the content
-4. Add the word count properties to the content blob and re-store
+4. Add the content check properties to the content blob and re-store

 ### Display